 Kayleigh has over 10 years’ experience in administration and sales along with experience of running her own franchise for 3 years.
 She is originally from South Africa and is committed to working on impact projects.
 She has a wide range of skills and understands what SME's need to run efficiently.
 She assists ICCM in the UK where necessary, with a focus on communications, awareness building and fundraising.

 We are a friendly bunch based in Malawi and the UK, please get in touch.

 Alfred holds a Bachelors degree in Philosophy and Education.
 He has worked throughout East Africa as a lecturer, youth and street boys coordinator, and assistant accountant.
 Alfred is a climate change ICCM intern supported by the Malawi Scottish Partnership.
 He is currently working on promoting waste innovations to community waste hubs and schools in Lilongwe.

 Social media and communications coordinator

-Mphatso is a Google digital marketer and social media coordinator for ICCM, who enjoys animating in her free time.
-Mphatso is focused towards communicating the environmental, social, and economic impact of managing waste efficiently.
+Chancy is a student from Mwimba College of Agriculture and social media coordinator for ICCM, who enjoys playing music in his spare time.
+Chancy is focused towards communicating the environmental, social, and economic impact of managing waste efficiently.

 Mussah has an interest in sustainable waste management and is building capacity in several activities.
 He manages the ICCM waste and recycling runs for households and offices and additionally manages the recycling points at the Lilongwe Wildlife Centre and Rosevine restaurant and café in Area 3.